brandonhenricks/HCI.AspNetCore.Extensions/README.md

 # HCI.AspNetCore.Extensions
 C# Standard Library for use with AspNetCore.
-This is mostly a time saver for my projects.
+This library houses several useful extension methods for making it easier to spin up projects.